 String quilt blocks are usually made on a square foundation and look more or less like this:

 You can also make string quilts on triangular-shaped foundations, although the technique is a little more complicated.
 Here’s one made by Heidi Elliott:

-In this post, though, I’ll show you how to make a square string quilt block.
+In this post, though, I’ll show you how to make a square string quilt block with strips arranged on the diagonal.

 You can make your blocks any size that works with the scraps you have.
 The smaller the block, the smaller the strings and scraps you can use.
 Larger blocks need longer strips to cover the foundation.
 In general, wider strips look good on larger blocks, and smaller ones look better on smaller blocks.